Growing up, one of my favorite CD-ROM games was called

 In the game, you live out life as a Morty clone, and your mission is to do crappy work for Rick.
 The entire experience looks and feels like an episode of

-Rick and Morty, replete with voice work from Justin Roiland, and references to the universe littered throughout the game.
+, replete with voice work from Justin Roiland, and references to the universe littered throughout the game.

 The team at Owlchemy told me that at the highest level, they were inspired by old school adventure games, but that specific elements in the game were influenced by games like

 and Bop-It!.
 That definitely came through in my time in

 The game uses room-scale on the Vive or the Oculus to great effect.
 I found myself moving around the large demo space quite a bit, though, Owlchemy told me the game was designed to work with room-scale spaces of all sizes.
 Still, as with most VR games, the more room you have to move around, the better the experience will be.